 Before the Test

 - You have seven days to complete the tests.
-Take time to practise some Verbal Reasoning Tests, such as with the free preparatory resources at www.trytalentq.com.
 This will help you become more comfortable with the format, and allow you to practice working quickly and accurately under timed conditions.
+Why not head over to Bright Network Academy and complete some practice tests.

 - Practise reading some academic texts to help you get used to digesting and comprehending complex language and arguments.
 The Economist and the Financial Times have a blend of statistics, figures and pithy language that can be useful for preparation.